To report a problem regarding streets, roadworks or issues on the transport network or to provide feedback you can:

 Construction equipment and the need to move large amounts of material in trucks create their own logistical and safety issues.

-Why is SCIRT undertaking work on so many streets in the central city at once?
+Why is work being undertaken on so many streets in the central city at once?

-The vertical (buildings) rebuild of our city centre has now started, however. the fresh water, wastewater and stormwater pipes which will service our new city need to be in place in the road corridors before some areas of this work starts.
-SCIRT will work with the Christchurch City Council, CERA, other organisations and land owners to co-ordinate the repair of infrastructure.
+The vertical (buildings) rebuild of our city centre has now started, however the fresh water, wastewater and stormwater pipes which will service our new city need to be in place in the road corridors before some areas of this work starts.
+The Christchurch City Council will work with Otakaro, other organisations and land owners to co-ordinate the repair of infrastructure.

 Why do you have speed limits in place through roadwork sites?